Winters Formula Made Easy (Expected PaCO2)

 • HCO3- = 18 mEq/L

-Therefore, this ABG can be interpreted as acute or uncompensated metabolic acidosis.
+Therefore, these ABG results are indicative of acute or uncompensated metabolic acidosis.

 Example #3